 What are Braxton Hicks contractions?

-This common type of non-labor contraction is named after the British doctor who first described them in 1872.
-Braxton Hicks are basically your run-of-the-mill, practice or “warm-up” contractions.
-Their job is to get your uterine muscle ready for labor when it’s the real deal.
+Braxton Hicks contractions are basically your run-of-the-mill, practice or “warm-up” contractions.
+Their job is to get your uterine muscle ready for labor.

 What do Braxton Hicks feel like?

 Often these contractions feel like a short hardening or tightening of the uterus, reflected as tightening across your belly.
 Some people say they feel like low pressure or extremely mild menstrual cramps.
 They might be intermittent, or you might feel them regularly for a few minutes or even a few hours.

 They are totally normal.

 When should I expect to feel Braxton Hicks contractions?

 Braxton Hicks contractions often start late in the second trimester or early in the third, sometimes earlier if you’ve already given birth.
 Some women never feel them (even though they are likely happening throughout their pregnancy) and some women feel them throughout the day.

 It’s key to remember that these warm-up contractions are totally normal.

 Dehydration and exhaustion can bring on Braxton Hicks.
 They’re way more common at night, especially if you’ve had a long or taxing day.
 However, you don’t have to be overtired or under-hydrated to feel that telltale tightening in the belly—just being pregnant is basically a cause of contractions!